spacetelescope/jwst/README.md

 ![STScI Logo](docs/_static/stsci_logo.png)

-**JWST requires Python 3.8 or above and a C compiler for dependencies.**
+**JWST requires Python 3.9 or above and a C compiler for dependencies.**

 **Linux and MacOS platforms are tested and supported.
 Windows is not currently supported.**

-**If installing on MacOS Mojave 10.14, you must install into an environment with python 3.8 or 3.9.
+**If installing on MacOS Mojave 10.14, you must install into an environment with python 3.9.
 Installation will fail on python 3.10 due to lack of a stable build for dependency ``opencv-python``.**

 ## Installation